chibiboba/JS-120/JS 129/Practice Problems (copy).md

    What would happen if we added a `play` method to the `Bingo` class, keeping in mind that there is already a method of this name in the `Game` class from which the `Bingo` class inherits?
 Explain your answer.
 What do we call it when we define a method like this?

    Solution

+   When a class redefines a method that a superclass defines, we call this "**method overriding**."
+When two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence.

 2. Let's practice creating a class hierarchy.